cabalmail/cabal-infra/README.md

 # Contributing

 This is my first open source project, so I don't yet have a reliable sense of how best to guide contributors or to vet/accept contributions.
 But if you would like to submit a pull request, I would be happy to consider it.

+# Documentation

+This document refers to more detailed documentation in the [docs](./docs) directory.
+Additionally, Automated code documentation is generated for the terraform code by [terraform-docs](https://github.com/terraform-docs/terraform-docs).
+See e.g. [terraform/infra/README.md](./terraform/infra/README.md).